 The foundation offers

-a variety of scholarships for different colleges/universities and fields of study, and eligibility for scholarships is based on the student’s county of residence, planned college or university, and/or anticipated field of study.
+a variety of scholarships for different colleges/universities and fields of study and eligibility for scholarships is based on the student’s county of residence, planned college or university, and/or anticipated field of study.
 While most of the scholarship funds available are for graduating high school seniors, there are a few funds available for currently enrolled college students.
 We highly recommend you check for scholarships for which you are eligible BEFORE beginning the application process.
-The Foundation requires submission of a general online application form for most of its funds, which can be accessed after November 1.
+The Foundation requires submission of a general online application form for most of its funds, which can be accessed in early December.

 APPLICATION DEADLINE IS THE SECOND FRIDAY IN FEBRUARY AT 12:00 NOON AND MUST INCLUDE THE FOLLOWING ATTACHMENTS: